KatherineFarrelly/Phase_2_Mega/README.md

 # Questions?
 If you have questions concerning modification or fixing of this code, contact Katherine Farrelly at KatFarrelly@protonmail.com.
 I am aware this readme is a bit barebones so if anything is unclear I will try to help the best I can to clarify.

 As of 11/26/2021 I am no longer regularly maintaining this code.
-I will only respond to reports of critical bug fixes or feature requirements by the NC Agronomics Division.
+I will only respond to reports of critical bugs or feature requirements by the NC Agronomics Division.